INNFINITEMINDS/PySpark-MR-SVM-BioMed/README.md

 # Python-Spark-MapReduce-ML
 A compile of Python scripts for applying Spark MapReduce and Machine Learning.
-The application case is computing allele requencies from individual VCF files and distinguishing normal and disease samples based on coded genotypic data.
+The first application case is a MapReduce framework to compute allele frequencies from a large number of individual VCF files.

-I am currently working on this repository and codes will come soon.
+1)